ivard/irma_mno_server/README.md

 # IRMA MNO server

-A self-enrollment server for IRMA credentials using passports or identity cards with NFC chips.
-It is meant to work together with the [card emulator app](https://github.com/credentials/irma_android_cardemu), which extracts some information from the passport and sends it this server.
-We then check the validity of the passport, extract some personal information from it, put that in a number of IRMA credentials and issue those to the card emulator app.
+A self-enrollment server for IRMA credentials using passports, identity cards or drivers licenses with NFC chips.
+It is meant to work together with the [card emulator app](https://github.com/credentials/irma_android_cardemu), which extracts some information from the document and sends it to this server.
+We then check the validity of the document, extract some personal information from it, and ask the [IRMA API server](https://github.com/credentials/irma_api_server) to issue some credentials containing the extracted information.

 # Running the server

 The gradle build file should take care the dependencies.
 To run the server in development mode simply call:

-    gradle jettyRun
+    gradle appRun

 # Testing with cURL